 There is also a version of this costume for kids:

 The costumes have a blue coat with an attached gold-colored vest with gold metal buttons, gold epaulettes and a blue sash.
 They come with brown pants, separate boot tops and a hat.
 The costumes are made out of 100% polyester.
-Many of the customer reviews say that the children’s costumes does come with a small felt hat but doesn’t come with the hat pictured.

 The costumes aren’t a perfect match because the vest and facings aren’t white and they don’t have white wings on the shoulders or a white sash.
 The hat is also different than the actual hat Sampson wore.
 Other than that it they are pretty close and they will work well as a Halloween costume or dress up costume for a school presentation about Deborah Sampson.